Board of Trustees

 Ms. Connell-Freund was appointed by the County Executive in 2006.
-Her appointment expires in 2021.
+Her appointment expires in 2025.

-In addition to serving on the Board of Trustees, she currently serves as vice president of the Mayor’s Akron Civil Rights Commission and has served several area organizations, including past-president of Akron Rotary, Board of Trustees for Mobile Meals, Goodwill Industries, Cascade Locks Parks Association and United Disability Services.
+Ms. Maddox has a Master’s in Communications from Kent State University, holds a professional certificate in Business Ethics Management from Bentley University, and has completed her doctoral coursework in Organizational Leadership from Indiana Wesleyan University.
+In addition to serving on the SCCS Board of Trustees, she currently serves as Vice President of the Mayor’s Akron Civil Rights Commission and has served several area organizations, including Past-President of Akron Rotary, Board of Trustees for Mobile Meals, Goodwill Industries, Cascade Locks Parks Association and United Disability Services.

 Omar S. Banks, an Akron native, currently works as an Assistant Director of Food Service for the John S. Knight Center.
 Additionally, Mr. Banks serves as the union steward at the center and business agent for Local B-148 of the International Alliance of Theatrical Stage Employees.